 Harton lives in Greenville with wife Flavia, and serves on a number of community boards, including The Greenville County Museum Association and The Peace Center for the Performing Arts.

-Rex Schuette serves as executive vice president and chief financial officer of United Community Banks, Inc. Schuette has more than 34 years of experience in banking and financial services.
+Jefferson Harralson serves as executive vice president and chief financial officer of United Community Banks, Inc. Harralson has more than 25 years of experience in the financial services industry.
 He is currently responsible for managing and directing all accounting, financial and reporting activities for the company.
 He is also responsible for mergers and acquisitions, investor relations, treasury, capital and strategic planning, budget, and forecasts.

 Most recently, Gilbert served as director of community banking from 2011 to 2014.
 Prior to this Gilbert was head of retail banking at United from 2003 until 2011, when he was named a regional president for the bank.
 He was named director of banking in 2012.
 Gilbert is a past chairman of the Georgia Board of Natural Resources, where he served on the board for several years.